FederatedAI/FATE/federatedml/tree/README.rst

    Figure 4: Process of Federated Inference

-By following the SecureBoost framework, multiple parties can jointly build tree ensembled model without leaking privacy in federated learning.
+By following the SecureBoost framework, multiple parties can jointly build tree ensemble model without leaking privacy in federated learning.
 If you want to learn more about the algorithm details, you can read the paper attached above.